-First thing first: if you are hired by a bigger client to work inside the team, normally you won't have a lot of choice regarding the stylist and both of you will work for the art director.
+First things first: if you are hired by a bigger client to work inside the team, normally you won't have a lot of choices regarding the stylist and both of you will work for the art director.
 In this case your job is to focus on two things: good light and your angles.
 For me it's a nightmare and wherever I have a choice I work without art director.
 In this case you and a stylist will split the responsibilities - stylist is responsible for model's look, you are responsible for light, backdrop and directing the model on set.
 Normally the smaller your client is, the more say you get in suggesting a team and organizing the whole process.

 But of course most freedom I get is for my editorials, here the story is mine and I have to choose how to tell it.
-Some stories relay heavily on the wardrobe (https://www.pinterest.ch/alionakuz/home/) if it's the case I know I will have to work with a stylist.
+Some stories rely heavily on the wardrobe (https://www.pinterest.ch/alionakuz/home/) if it's the case, I know I will have to work with a stylist.
 Other stories are more conceptual and you just need a wardrobe to support the story color- and texture-wise https://www.pinterest.ch/alionakuz/jacksonville/, in which case I can pull looks myself from the network of designers I know.
 Finally, sometimes your story is conceptual and you just need to get something that won't distract you from the concept (https://www.pinterest.ch/alionakuz/simple/) in which case I prefer to rent something or use some of the model's regular clothes.
-In the rest of the post we will go through pluses and minuses of these 3 options.
+In the rest of the post we will go through the pluses and minuses of these 3 options.

 Working with a stylist.